Great Lakes offers a variety of events to its members throughout the year.

 This is a social event where we meet to eat, play yard games, and basically socialize as a club.
 We vary the location and this is not a dog training event, but is a family event and always a great time with our club members.

-Another social event, the annual banquet is held in January to celebrate the successes and accomplishments of our members in the past year.
+Another social event, the annual banquet is held in January or early February to celebrate the successes and accomplishments of our members in the past year.
 After dinner, we hold a brief business meeting and then begin recognizing the titles earned during the year with trophy plaques and then hold a raffle for hunting and dog related equipment.
 This is another excellent opportunity to network with club members, renew old friendships, and share stories of our hunting and training seasons past.

 The following events are additional benefits of membership in GLHRC.
 While they don't all happen annually or on a schedule, we try to offer these events as frequently as possible and are always looking for suggestions for new ideas!